 - TalkTalk Business picks up “Best Business” award at ITSPA this year

 - TalkTalk launches campaign to raise awareness of vulnerable connectivity

 - TalkTalk Business offer businesses greater resiliency with Mobile Back-up

 - Everything you need to know about IP Voice (VoIP)

 What is SD-WAN and how can it help UK businesses?

 Software Defined Networks (SDN), and in particular Software Defined Wide Area Networks (SD-WANs) are all the rage at the moment.

 But what is driving this interest, almost overnight?

-TalkTalk Business is increasingly being asked this, so I thought I’d take the time to explain what SD-WAN is and if businesses should choose it over a Private Network (MPLS).
-This is a big topic, so I’m going to spread it over 2 blogs.
+TalkTalk Wholesale Services is increasingly being asked this, so we thought we’d take the time to explain what SD-WAN is and if businesses should choose it over a Private Network (MPLS).
+This is a big topic, so we're going to spread it over 2 blogs.

 This blog will cover ‘What is SD-WAN’.
 Part 2 will cover ‘5 things businesses should consider before choosing SD-WAN’, and will set out the argument for both SD-WAN and Private networks (MPLS).